Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

     os.system("cls") if name == "nt" else system("clear")
 ```

+At this stage, all the user now sees when submiting no or invalid input is a warning `No value or text value submitted`.
+The program resets itself after a brief period of time by employing the `sleep(2)` method from the imported `time` module set to 2 seconds.
+This is necessary to give the users an oppurtunity to review and understand the message.

-All the user now sees when submiting no input is an instruction to enter a value that isn't text.
-It's a confidence building experience as they don't see an application crash caused by an error.
+It's a confidence building experience as they don't see an application crash caused by an error or update too quiclkly..

 ### Validating player counts
 Print statements using f strings provide human readible feedback from the terminal.
 This is demonstrated when the user enters a value outside the *range* of players needed for the game.